 When I first met Yuri, she was in her mid forties, a full-fledged artist in the Bay Area Figurative Art movement, exhibiting her artworks up and down the Peninsula and in San Francisco and winning prizes along the way.
-I had the great fortune when I was in the fifth grade, of moving into the house next door to hers in Portola Valley.
+I had the great fortune when I was in the fifth grade of moving into the house next door to hers in Portola Valley.
 She was the tiniest and most delicate, as well as the most beautiful woman I had ever met.
-She spoke quietly, though frequently erupted in barely audible peals of laughter.
-I liked her immediately and didn’t notice she was more than three decades older than I was.
-I soon looked forward to visiting her each day after school when she would welcome me as if I were the most distinguished guest ever to arrive.
-Every day Yuri made me tea and seaweed treats and some days she painted or sketched me in her studio while we sat and talked.
+Though she spoke quietly, she frequently erupted in barely audible peals of laughter.
+I liked her immediately; the more than three decades between us scarcely mattered.
+Soon I looked forward to our after-school visits each day, when she would welcome me as if I were the most distinguished guest ever to arrive.
+Some days, after serving me tea and seaweed treats, she would paint or sketch me in her studio as we sat and talked.

 People strive all their lives to be truly alive and present in the moment, to listen and speak to one another with their hearts, free from the conditioning of their minds.
 Yuri was my first encounter with a person who seemed to have such an extraordinary presence about her.
-She communicated aliveness, freedom and a sense of spontaneity and joy that emerges from greeting every moment as it comes.
-She taught me love of stillness and of peace, reverence for life, respect for all creatures and a deep appreciation for the language of art which she spoke so well.
-Through the books in her living room she introduced me to Pierre Bonnard, Edvard Munch, Henri Matisse and many others of whom she spoke as if they were personal friends.
-Together we shopped at the market, where Yuri carefully selected the best fruit to arrange in her handmade plates.
+She communicated aliveness, freedom, and a sense of spontaneity and joy in the moment.
+She taught me love of stillness and of peace, reverence for life, respect for all creatures, and a deep appreciation for the language of art which she spoke so well.
+Through the books in her living room she introduced me to Pierre Bonnard, Edvard Munch, Henri Matisse, and many others of whom she spoke as if they were personal friends.
+Together we shopped at the market, where Yuri carefully selected the best fruit to arrange on her handmade plates.
 A bag of groceries provided the material for the most exquisite still life paintings: five persimmons sleeping beneath their leaves in a bowl, two green apples on a black plate, a single pomegranate against an aquamarine background; a slice of tomato beside a knife.